null

-How Big is 2 Carat Diamond?
-Actual Look on Finger
+How Big is Two Carat Diamond: Actual Look

-A diamond is only as desirable as the amount of fire and brilliance it gives; one reason why diamond buyers usually exercise due caution when shopping for the right diamond size and weight.
+A diamond is only as desirable as the amount of fire and brilliance it omits; one reason why diamond buyers usually exercise due caution when shopping for the right diamond size and weight.
 Indeed, the bigger the size and weight of a diamond, the more sparkle it gives.
-However, there is an exception to this rule.

-The brilliance of a diamond has a lot to do with numerous other aspects besides its sheer carat weight.
-But if all these other parameters were to be kept constant, you would most probably opt for a 2-carat diamond than, say, a 1- or 1.5-carat stone.
-In this guide, we will explore everything there is to know about a 2-carat diamond.
+The brilliance of a diamond has to do with numerous other factors besides its sheer carat weight.
+However, if all these parameters were kept constant, you would probably opt for a 2 carat diamond rather than a 1 or 1.5 carat stone.
+In this guide, we will explore everything there is to know about a 2 carat diamond.
 By the time you reach the end of this article, you will be able to determine whether such a stone fits your needs after all.

-Simply put, a 2-carat diamond is a diamond that weighs 2 carats or roughly 400 milligrams.
-To paint a clearer picture, a two-carat diamond weighs approximately the same as half of a raisin.
-Now, that might appear large or small depending on what you intend to use it for.
-For instance, a 2-carat diamond ring is not likely to draw any attention in a crowded street.
-However, the diamond can look significantly larger if the wearer is sitting right next to you in a place.
+Simply put, a 2 carat diamond is a diamond that weighs 2 carats or roughly 400 milligrams.
+To paint a clearer picture, a two carat diamond weighs approximately the same as half of a raisin.
+That might appear large or small depending on what you intend to use it for.
+For instance, a 2 carat diamond ring is not likely to draw any attention in a crowded street.
+However, the diamond can look significantly larger if the wearer sits right next to you.

 Certain professions, such as acting and modeling, often call for overt displays of flamboyance and glamor.
-As a result, you would be better off wearing a 2-carat diamond or even a larger one.
-However, if you work a job where appearance doesn't matter a great deal, your best bet would be to buy a diamond weighing anything below 2 carats—the same goes for those who work dangerous jobs, such as truck drivers and deliverymen.
+As a result, you would be better off wearing a 2 carat diamond or even a larger one.
+However, if you work a job where appearance doesn't matter, your best bet would be to buy a diamond weighing anything below 2 carats—the same goes for those who work dangerous jobs, such as truck drivers and deliverymen.
 In such cases, you would want to conceal the diamond as much as possible whenever you feel your security might be threatened.

-Another thing worth noting is that 2-carat diamonds are quite scarce; implying that you will not be able to find them in your regular jewelry store down the block.
+Another thing worth noting is that 2 carat diamonds are quite scarce, implying that you cannot find them in your regular jewelry store down the block.
 This element of scarcity alone adversely influences their price.
-Therefore, the best place to buy a 2-carat diamond is online.
-You will come across numerous online dealers offering elegant 2-carat stones at significant price variations.
-Buying a 2-carat diamond from a reputable online dealer is also up to 30% cheaper than buying the stone from a physical stone.
+Therefore, the best place to buy a 2 carat diamond is online.
+Numerous online dealers offer elegant 2 carat stones at significant price variations.
+Buying a 2 carat diamond from a reputable online dealer is also up to 30% cheaper than buying the stone from a physical stone.

 The Diamond Shape and Cut

-From the aforementioned data, we can deduce that trillion and marquise cuts have better light-handling properties than their Asscher and Princess counterparts, which is one reason why they create a better illusion of size.
-If you are shopping for a 2-carat diamond but cannot seem to settle on the right cut, the question to ask yourself is; how much of a sparkle do you want the diamond to give?
+From the data above, we can deduce that trillion and marquise cuts have better light handling properties than their Asscher and Princess counterparts, which is one reason they create a better illusion of size.
+If you are shopping for a 2 carat diamond but cannot seem to settle on the right cut, the question to ask yourself is; how much of a sparkle do you want the diamond to give?
 For maximum brilliance, insist on cuts that come with greater surface areas.
-However, if the size and sparkle do not appeal to you (which will unlikely be the case), you can settle for cuts that feature smaller surface areas.
+However, if the size and sparkle do not appeal to you (which is unlikely true), you can settle for cuts with smaller surface areas.

 What truly makes some diamond cuts appear larger than others?
-As has already been mentioned, it all depends on how the diamond handles light and color.
+As mentioned, it depends on how the diamond handles light and color.
 This, nevertheless, does sound more theoretical than practical.

-When cutting and polishing diamonds, focus is often placed more on the carat weight of the stone than on its size.
-Diamonds that feature more facets and elongated sides tend to trap maximum light from their surroundings.
+When cutting and polishing diamonds, the focus is often placed more on the stone's carat weight than its size.
+Diamonds with more facets and elongated sides tend to trap maximum light from their surroundings.
 The light is then focused onto the centerpiece stone, thereby making the stone look deceptively bigger.

 The following table illustrates the surface areas of common diamond cuts.